Sim4n6/plasoWiki/Dependencies.md

 ### Fedora Core

-**Note that the instructions in this page assume you are running on Fedora Core 25.
+**Note that the instructions in this page assume you are running on Fedora Core 26, 27 or 28.
 Installing packages from the copr on other versions and/or distributions is not recommended.**

 The [GIFT copr](https://copr.fedorainfracloud.org/groups/g/gift/coprs/) contains the necessary packages for running plaso.
 GIFT copr provides the following tracks: